benitomartin/mlops-car-prices/README.md

 The project has been structured with the following folders and files:

-- `.github`: contains the CI/CD files (GitHub Actions)
+- `.github:` contains the CI/CD files (GitHub Actions)
-- `data`: dataset and test sample for testing the model
+- `data:` dataset and test sample for testing the model
-- `integration_tests`: prediction integration test with docker compose
+- `integration_tests:` prediction integration test with docker compose
-- `lamdba`: test of the lambda handler with and w/o docker
+- `lamdba:` test of the lambda handler with and w/o docker
-- `model`: full pipeline from preporcessing till prediction and monitoring using MLflow, Prefect, Grafana, Adminer and docker compose
+- `model:` full pipeline from preporcessing till prediction and monitoring using MLflow, Prefect, Grafana, Adminer and docker compose
-- `notebooks`: EDA and Modeling performed at the beginning of the project to stablish a baseline
+- `notebooks:` EDA and Modeling performed at the beginning of the project to stablish a baseline
-- `tests`: unit tests
+- `tests:` unit tests
-- `terraform`: IaC stream-based pipeline infrastructure in AWS using Terraform
+- `terraform:` IaC stream-based pipeline infrastructure in AWS using Terraform
-- `Makefile`: set of execution tasks
+- `Makefile:` set of execution tasks
-- `pyproject.toml`: linting and formatting
+- `pyproject.toml:` linting and formatting
-- `setup.py`: project installation module
+- `setup.py:` project installation module
-- `requirements.txt`: project requirements
+- `requirements.txt:` project requirements

 ## Project Description